Russia's Putin wants new economy, warns on protests

-But in his first big speech to investors since his return to the Kremlin in May, Putin offered nothing new and not everyone was convinced he will do any more to carry out promises of economic and political reforms in his new six-year term than in his last 12 years as Russia's paramount leader.
+But in his first big speech to investors since his return to the Kremlin in May, Putin offered almost nothing new and not everyone was convinced he will do any more to carry out promises of economic and political reforms in his new six-year term than in his last 12 years as Russia's paramount leader.

 "He was saying the right things to this audience, but the impact of those words is becoming less and less," said Roland Nash, chief investment strategist at Moscow-based hedge fund Verno Capital.
 "What we really need to see is implementation - and if they get that right there's a major opportunity."

 Addressing the main complaints about business in Russia, Putin said he would press on with the sale of non-strategic state assets, fight corruption, reduce red tape, strengthen property rights and cut Russia's reliance on energy exports.

 Privatization, he said, must be fair and honest, and open to foreigners - a reference to deals in the past that allowed a few Russian businessmen to amass wealth and power.

 Russia is due to sell assets worth close to $10 billion this year but a battle has been under way behind the scenes over the pace and scale of the program.

 In another move to reassure investors who fear they have little protection when they do business in Russia, Putin named Boris Titov, the former head of a business lobby group, as his ombudsman to defend company owners and directors' rights.